trutohq/truto-langchainjs-toolset/README.md

 Here's a complete example showing how to use the toolset with Langchain.js, including handling multiple tool executions:

+To create or modify tools, please refer this [Truto guide](https://truto.one/docs/guides/tools/overview).

 ```typescript
 import { ChatOpenAI } from '@langchain/openai';
 import { HumanMessage, SystemMessage } from '@langchain/core/messages';